ISISComputingGroup/ibex_developers_manual/Database-Troubleshooting.md

     truncate table archive.sample;
     exit

-## Moving the datafiles
+## Moving the Table Data Files

-If the datafile were created in the wrong place they can be moved using the following.
+If the tables data file were created in the wrong place they can be moved using the following.

     1. Open services.msc
     1. Ensure that the process is running under `NETWORK SERVICE` and copy the command line